XQueryInstitute/Course-Materials/exercises/exercise-3.md

 ]
 ```

 To get rid of this comma, we need to remove it from the last item in our sequence.
 Note how we achieve that effect below using position to filter our sequence appropriately.
-The regular expression ```,$``` in the ```fn:replace``` function finds any comma immediately preceeding an end of life and replaces it with an empty string, effectively eliminating our trailing comma.
+The regular expression ```,$``` in the ```fn:replace``` function finds any comma immediately preceeding an end-of-line and replaces it with an empty string, effectively eliminating our trailing comma.

 ```xquery
 let $json-data := (